 Additionally, students can file a complaint if they feel the explanation provided is insufficient.
 Grade confirmation must be requested within ten days of grade issuance, and within three days for matters pertinent to graduation or degree completion.
 If a student chooses to file a complaint, it must be done within three days of grade confirmation.
-Refer to the Tokyo Institute of Technology Guidelines on Grade Confirmation and Filing a Complaint over Issued Grade for details.
+Refer to the Institute of Science Tokyo Detailed Regulations on Course Grade Confirmation and Appeal for details.